EduardoJRP/Social_Media/README.md

 # Social_Media

-This is a replica of a social media.
+This project will be build for the idea of replicating a social media app.

+The content on this app will be selected from authorized content.